eabald/pdf-me-users-users-data/README.md

 ## Development

-To start api-gateway service in development mode first of all install npm dependencies:
+To start users-data service in development mode first of all install npm dependencies:

 ```bash
 npm i